 More Irish American Foods:

-Check out Low-Carb and Keto Irish-Inspired Recipes for St. Patrick’s Day to see other favorites I used to make for my slightly-Irish dad!
+Check out Low-Carb and Keto Irish-Inspired Recipes for St. Patrick’s Day to see other favorites I used to love making for my slightly-Irish dad!

 Brown Irish Soda Bread shown on serving plate with knife and butter melting